Come across social commerce and its sales-driven approaches.

 Having transformed into something far bigger than simply a secure messaging app, Telegram allows brands to set up shops as well, making it easy for customers to create orders in-between conversations with friends and video chats with colleagues.
 In order to set up a shop, a company must create a chatbot, import product listings, and link a payment service.

-Among the most successful Telegram shops are food delivery companies, but there are many business niches that can effectively increase their sales through social commerce in Telegram.
+Among the most successful Telegram shops are food delivery companies, but there are many business niches that can effectively increase their sales through social commerce on Telegram.
 The app is continuously updated, and its popularity grows, while such tools as customizable stickers provide great opportunities to increase brand awareness through original and fun content.

 By creating authentic, engaging content, collaborations between brands and influencers will continue to wield substantial influence in steering purchasing decisions among their followers.

-In a way, this is a continuation of the previous point: UGC content plays a paramount role in social media selling.
+In a way, this is a continuation of the previous point: UGC plays a paramount role in social media selling.
 Today, everyone can become a micro-influencer among their friends or social circle and sway their opinion regarding a product in both ways.
 Strong online presence, beautiful packaging, and rewarding brand advocates — all of these increase the chances for a brand to get promoted in social media by its clients.
 For free.

 Success stories are not only inspiring but also provide valuable insights on how to leverage the capabilities of social media selling in the best way possible.